 Running an election for representative roles can be simple if planned ahead of time.
-If there is an in-person opportunity, you can download resources to do so from the Union website.
+If there is an in-person opportunity, you can download resources to do so from the Union website3.
 Alternatively, a show of hands might be appropriate.

-Most simply, many departments make use of the Opinio platform, which requires students to log-in to vote on the available options.
-Guides for using Opinio can be found via our staff resources page above.
+Most simply, many departments make use of the Microsoft Forms or in-class elections.
 Some programmes with programme Moodle pages use Moodle polls in order to allow students to select representatives instead.
 When holding a vote, you should circulate 50-100 words from each student saying why they think they would be good at the role.